kaunel85/ong-bylaws/bylaws.md

     Chapter Advisory Board of any changes to the meeting time, day or venue at least 48 hours prior to the scheduled meeting.
 This excludes National and university holidays.
-    2. The Executive Committee will decide when the first meeting of the year will be held, no later than the Monday following the start of the academic year at Dalhousie University.
+    2. The Executive Committee will decide when the first meeting of the year will be held, no later than the Monday following the start of the academic year at McMaster University.
-    The Executive Committee will notify the Active Chapter no later than August 10 of the meeting date and time.
+    The Executive Committee will notify the Active Chapter no later than September 10 of the meeting date and time.

 14. Quorum for meetings will be considered to be 66% of the Active Chapter.